TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components/passing_data_between_components.md

 *   <a class="knowledge-check-link" href="#data-transfer-in-react">How does data flow between React components?
 From child to parent?
 From parent to child?
 Both?</a>
 *   <a class="knowledge-check-link" href="#using-props-in-react">Why do we use props in React?</a>
-*   <a class="knowledge-check-link" href="A KNOWLEDGE CHECK URL">How do we define default properties on a React component?
+*   <a class="knowledge-check-link" href="#default-props">How do we define default properties on a React component?
 What are some benefits in doing so?</a>

 ### Additional Resources